click below for

 in this second stage by incomplete or ineffectual teachings of religious

 tradition.
-The reality of the "new
+The reality of the

-of righteous living within our souls.
+the laws of righteous living within our souls.

 we have noted, the institutional church has either lost sight of, or